 This coverage is for members and provides repair or actual cash value for participating member cities’ vehicles valued less than $25,000.
 This Program is a non-equity pooled program and has a $500 deductible.
 A participating member city is required to include its entire fleet of vehicles (unless separately declared under the Auto Physical Damage Program).

 CSJVRMA is a member of the Employment Risk Management Authority (ERMA) which is a statewide joint powers authority designed to provide broad coverage and tailored loss prevention services to reduce employment practices liability exposure.ERMA website

 The EAP is a mandatory program in which all member cities must participate unless they have received an exemption from the CSJVRMA Executive Committee.
-The EAP provides clinical, short-term counseling; various online services; and critical incident debriefing through Managed Health Network.
+The EAP provides clinical, short-term counseling; various online services; and critical incident debriefing through Halcyon.

-To access the full EAP website, please use the program code found on your EAP materials or contact us for the code.EAP website
+To access the full EAP website, please use the program code found on your EAP materials or contact staff for the code.EAP website

 Business Travel Accident Program – The Business Travel Accident Program is an optional group purchased insurance.
 The program provides Life and Accidental Death and Dismemberment coverage for business-related travel.
 The available benefit levels are $100,000, $150,000, $250,000, and $500,000.
 Member cities can choose various benefit levels for selected employees.

 Difference in Conditions Program – This program provides coverage for earthquake damage and/or flood damage and is an optional program.
 The limits of coverage (per occurrence and in the aggregate) are the value of the property as reported by each member, or $5,000,000, whichever is less.